-Ensure that development of ICT infrastructure takes place in parallel with e-skilling and human capacity building ; everyone has the necessary digital competence that corresponds to professional standards in the ICT sector, in order to build a digital culture in all layers of society.
+Ensure that development of ICT infrastructure takes place, to the extent practicable in parallel with e-skilling and human capacity building everyone has the necessary digital competence that corresponds to professional standards in the ICT sector that are capable of comparison across countries and continents, in order to build a digital culture in all layers of society and foster development of these standards in order to facilitate human talent flow in the ICT sector.

 d) Facilitation and fostering of capacity building activities

-Capacity building is an important component in all aspects of human life; therefore it is important to ensure that human and institutional capacity building activities remain a priority objective in order to build the Information Society.
+Capacity building is an important component in all aspects of human life; therefore it is important to ensure that human and institutional capacity building activities remain a priority objective for all beneficiaries of the ICT sector (despite their regardless of gender, age ,and disabilities and financial situation) and especially in LDCs developing countries in order to ensure continuing professional development and building the Information Society.
+Capacity building at national level in leadership skills for coherent policy making for social and economic development should include knowledge of the key drivers such as science, technology and innovation, education and ICT.

 Czech Republic, Government: